glynnforrest/neptune/docs/views.md

 * Child views can be modified and overwritten, perhaps by some kind of event listener.
-* The template path could be changed dynamically, depending on some kind of condition, using the `setView` method.
+* The template path could be changed dynamically, depending on some kind of condition, using the `setPathname` method.
 * View objects can be passed around before rendering.
 For example, a view may be passed to a series of decorators.
 Each of these decorators could add variables before finally rendering the view.